simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 27-Apr 29 2025
+Radio Blackout Forecast for Apr 29-May 01 2025

-              Apr 27        Apr 28        Apr 29
+              Apr 29        Apr 30        May 01
-R1-R2           25%           25%           25%
+R1-R2           15%           15%           20%
 R3 or greater    1%            1%            1%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: Solar activity is expected to be low with a slight chance for M-class flares (R1-R2, Minor-Moderate) through 01 May.

 ```